About V8 Hotstox

 The V8 Hotstox are full sized Stock cars just like the BriSCA F1s, but instead use a Rover V8 for power with controlled rules on tyres, suspensions and engines; making the V8s a cheaper option to race and allows for entertaining action whenever they appear.
 Unlike Circuit racing, Stock Car racing sees the stars of the sport start at the rear of the grid; to win they have to force themselves through the grids of cars with use of the front bumper being allowed.
 It is a contact sport, but out and out wrecking tactics are not allowed.

-In the V8’s, there’s a significant number of trophies and Championships up for grabs for everyone throughout the grid; be it the main 4 – British, European, National Points or World Final, to the Whites and Yellows series; the newly introduced 25 and Under Young Guns trophy, Novice of the year or Challenge Series which is more often than not won by a lower grader.
+In the V8’s, there’s a significant number of trophies and Championships up for grabs for everyone throughout the grid; be it the main 4 – British, European, National Points or World Final, to the Whites and Yellows series; The 25 and Under Young Guns trophy, Novice of the year or Challenge Series which is more often than not won by a lower grader.
 There is something for everyone to aim for at all levels.

 Make sure you follow us on Social Media to keep as up to date as possible:

 Below are some driver testimonies from new an old drivers in the sport currently: